 For example, the Nazi’s extreme prejudice against the Jewish people in World War II influenced them to force the Jews to wear the Star of David.
 This widespread persecution escalated to the point where the Nazi’s began engaging in mass “ethnic cleansing”, which involved the imprisonment of their victims in concentration camps and the merciless execution of thousands of them in gas chambers.

 Other examples of ethnic discrimination include the apartheid movement in South Africa that enforced blatant racial segregation between the blacks and whites.
 Slavery that has been practiced since the ancient times of Babylon, Egypt, Greece and Rome was born from the ruling class’s inhumane disregard for innocent and powerless minorities in their kingdom, who they exploited to build their society.

-Actually, prejudice can be about any group of people.
+Prejudice can be about any group of people.
 We may have something against people who support a particular political party (Democrats) or those who follow a certain diet (vegans) or live in a certain part of your town (The Suburbanites) or who accessorize a certain way (piercings and tattoos).

 - Religious Prejudice

 It’s important to know that we aren’t born with any preconceived notions about anyone in the world – all our prejudices are something that we’ve learned over time.
 The human mind likes to simplify things, including the behavior of the people around us, especially when we lack sufficient data.

 When we have inadequate information about a certain person individually, we’re inclined to form an opinion about them based on our schemas and the experiences we’ve had with the group that they belong to.
 It’s our mind’s way of taking shortcuts to be more efficient with our brain’s energy.